About Sherlock Company

 Andrew joined Sherlock Company in September 2016 and currently serves as an Analyst.
 He received his Bachelor's of Science in Business Administration from La Salle University majoring in Accounting.

-His primary responsibilities include the publication of PULSE, Plan Management Navigator and Web Development.
+His primary responsibilities include the publication of PULSE, Plan Management Navigator, Third-Party Administrator Benchmarking and Web Development.
+He has been involved in public company comparisons with the Sherlock Benchmarks, including valuations.